 Physicians are not required to bill Medicaid.
 So, it is important that you verify whether your healthcare provider will submit your bill to Medicaid for payment, or else you may find yourself responsible for those medical expenses.

-If you have questions about qualifying for Medicaid, or any other Medicaid planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions about qualifying for Medicaid, or any other Medicaid planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.